-The 2018 Bristol Avon WaterBlitz is a campaign to collect as many water quality samples as possible from across the Bristol Avon Catchment.
-Taking place from 23-29 June 2018, the project is helping to gain an invaluable snapshot of the health of our rivers that will help to direct future conservation efforts.
-Email email@example.com to find out more.
+The Bristol Avon WaterBlitz is an annual event to collect as many water quality samples as possible from across the Bristol Avon Catchment.
+The project is helping to gain an invaluable snapshot of the health of our rivers that will help to direct future conservation efforts.
+Click here to view the data collected during our WaterBlitz events and email firstname.lastname@example.org to find out more.

-Harriet Alvis, BART Project Officer, said: “There is a wide network of streams and rivers within the Bristol Avon catchment, and we often see nutrient pollution entering these watercourses and affecting the water quality.
-This degrades these important ecosystems and the species that inhabit them, therefore it is increasingly important for local people to monitor their local rivers.”
+George Clark, BART Project Manager, said: “Rivers and streams are the arteries of our planet but they face serious challenges.
+Within the Bristol Avon catchment we often see nutrient pollution entering watercourses and degrading these important ecosystems and impacting the species that inhabit them.
+Therefore it is increasingly important to carry out monitoring and work together for rivers.”

-Using the free water testing kit, volunteers can sample their chosen river or stream in the Bristol Avon catchment and upload the results to Freshwater Watch to compare the water quality level to other sites on an interactive results map.
+With the free, easy-to-use water testing kit, volunteers can sample their chosen watercourse in the catchment and submit their data to the Earthwatch database where nutrient levels can be compared on an interactive results map.

 How do I get my kit?

 We provide a free water testing kit.
 This will be posted to the address that you provided on your registration form.